 Is dementia hereditary?

-Many people with dementia are concerned that their disease may have been inherited and that they may pass it on to their children.
+Many people affected by dementia are concerned that they may inherit or pass on dementia.

 The most important risk factor for Alzheimer's disease is age.
 Because Alzheimer's disease is so common in people in their late 70s and 80s, having a parent or grandparent with Alzheimer's disease at this age does not change your risk compared to the rest of the population.